Oire/Colloportus/README.md

 * `public static function lock(string $password, string $key): string` — Locks given password with a given key.
 Returns a storable result.
 * `public static function check(string $password, string $cipherText, string $key): bool` — Verifies the given password against a given cipher text.
 Returns `true` on success or `false` on failure.
 * `public static function flip(string $cipherText, string $oldKey, string $newKey): string` — Allows to re-encrypt any encrypted data with a different key (for example, if the old key is compromised and the hashes are not).
 Returns the data encrypted with the new key.
 * `public static function keyIsValid(string $key): bool` — Checks if a given key is valid.
-As the keys are random, basically checks only the length of the key.
+As the keys are random, basically checks only the length of the key and whether it can be decoded from Oirë implementation of Base64.
 Returns `true` if the key is valid, `false` otherwise.

 ## Differences between Password Lock and Colloportus